Korean War Legacy Project

 Sentenced to Death by Hard Labor

-Tags: Chinese,Communists,Fear,Living conditions,Pride
+Tags: Chinese,Communists,Fear,Living conditions,POW,Pride

 Share this Clip +